 Deciding a vendor for your restaurant is like choosing your restaurant’s lifeline.
 The success of your food business is pretty much dependent on your Restaurant Vendor as the taste of your food depends on the quality of the raw materials.
 The raw material you use has a direct impact on your Food Costs, the quality of your food, and the overall service which you provide to your customers.
-Thus, it is necessary that you choose your restaurant vendor with much thought.
+Thus, it is necessary that you choose the right food supplier for the restaurant.

 Apart from that, it is equally necessary to keep track of your inventory as it can reveal insights through which restaurant operations can be optimized.
 Here we have for you 6 Restaurant Inventory Spreadsheets That You Should Start Using Right Away.